 Using your audience to choose a course idea

-Once you've become active in the online communities where your audience hangs out, you can begin figuring out what their pain points are and what online course topic would best serve them.
+Once you’ve become active in the online communities, you can begin figuring out what you your audience’s pain points are and what online course topic would best serve them.

-Once you've got an idea of what you're struggling with, make a list of potential course ideas you can create based on those topics.
-Try to get nine or ten to work with on the list.
+Once you’ve got an idea of what you’re struggling with, make a list of potential good online course ideas you can create based on those topics.
+Try to get nine or 10 to work with on the list.